 Spinach leaves also demonstrate hypoglycemic qualities by decreasing blood glucose levels after a meal (10).

-Red lettuce, high in polyphenols and antioxidants, have been researched to have anti-diabetic qualities, potentially reducing hyperglycemia and improving insulin sensitivity (11).
+Red lettuce, high in polyphenols and antioxidants, has been researched to have anti-diabetic qualities, potentially reducing hyperglycemia and improving insulin sensitivity (11).

-There is also probable evidence that non-starchy vegetables reduce the risk of aerodigestive cancers, such as mouth, pharynx and larynx, oesophagal, lung, stomach and colorectal cancers (12).
+There is probable evidence that non-starchy vegetables reduce the risk of aerodigestive cancers, such as mouth, pharynx and larynx, esophageal, lung, stomach, and colorectal cancers (12).

 Downsides and Risks

 Leafy green vegetables have very few downsides to be aware of, especially when washed well and consumed in moderation.

 Green leafy vegetables and spinach, in particular, contain high levels of vitamin K. Several blood-thinners, such as warfarin, function by inhibiting the role of vitamin K in the creation of blood clots.
 Due to this, some have recommended being careful when consuming high levels of spinach while on these medications.

 However, available evidence does not support the advice to modify dietary habits when starting therapy with vitamin K antagonists (15).